 The presentationobject.dtd file defines all of the input types (presentation objects) that you can implement through attribute editors.
-The default presentationobject.dtd file defines nine input style tags and the arguments that they can pass from the attribute editor to the display elements (described in "The Attribute Editor Elements" on page 363).
+The default presentationobject.dtd file defines nine input style tags (itemized in line 12 below) ... and the arguments that they can pass from the attribute editor to the display elements (described in "The Attribute Editor Elements" on page 365).